 Furthermore, the findings reveal that immigrant students exhibit higher performance in all three models.
 This finding is in line with the literature (OECD, 2015).
 Immigrant students tend to perform better on PISA in countries with highly selective immigration policies.
-But while the knowledge and education students had acquired before migrating have a profound impact on student achievement, the performance of immigrant students is even more strongly correlated to the characteristics of the school systems in their host country (Schleicher, 2015).
+But while the knowledge and education students had acquired before migrating have a profound impact on student achievement, the performance of immigrant students is even more strongly correlated with the characteristics of the school systems in their host country (Schleicher, 2015).
 When examining trends in performance differences between immigrant students and students without an immigrant background, it is important to consider them in the context of changes in the students’ socioeconomic profile.
 Education outcomes have improved in many countries of origin, and migration policies have become increasingly skill selective (Schleicher, 2015).

 In Israel, there are several groups of foreign children without civil status; some were born in Israel and some came to Israel legally or illegally.
 Foreign children, whether they were born in Israel or came to Israel, experience many complex difficulties that affect their needs.
-The children and their parents suffer from immigration difficulties, as do many immigrants, including new immigrant children: unfamiliarity with the local language, cultural differences, social difficulties, and parents’ acclimation difficulties.
-The foreign population in the country is usually characterized by low socioeconomic status, and they suffer from job insecurity, lack of tenure at home, and insufficient supportive family and environmental anchors.
+The children and their parents suffer from immigration difficulties, as do many immigrant adults and children: lack of familiarity with the local language, cultural differences, social difficulties, and parents’ acclimation difficulties.
+The foreign population in the country is usually characterized by low SES, and they suffer from job insecurity, lack of tenure at home, and insufficient supportive family and environmental anchors.
 Also, children who do not have a residence permit in Israel face uncertainty about their future and the future of their family, and know that they are at risk of deportation.
-In addition, children who crossed the border from Egypt are likely to have suffered many hardships along the way and have left their records, and some may have witnessed or been victims of severe violence, torture, and human trafficking phenomena (Moses, 2014).
+Furthermore, among immigrant children in Israel, those who crossed the border from Egypt are likely to have suffered many hardships along their journey and some may have witnessed or been victims of severe violence, torture, and human trafficking phenomena (Moses, 2014).

-Among teacher profiles, teacher education is positively correlated to student performance.
-Specifically, highly educated teachers (MA+) are related to higher levels of student performance.
+Among teacher profiles, teacher education is positively correlated with student performance.
+Specifically, highly educated teachers (M.A. or higher) are related to higher levels of student performance.
 This finding is also statistically significant when addressing the cluster nature of the datasets (Model III).
 This finding is in line with the literature that finds teacher quality as key in improving student performance.
 Moreover, teacher characteristics, such as educational background, experience, certificate status, and leadership experience, are correlated to student performance (Darling-Hammond, 2000; Milanowski, 2004; Rockof, 2004; Dobbie, 2011; Rivkin, Hanushek, & Kain, 2005; Kane, Rockoff, & Staiger, 2008).

-Fourth, there is school type.
+The fourth major finding relates to school type.
 Our findings reveal a positive and statistically significant relationship between secondary schools and student performance.
 It was found that students with conduct disorders who attended secondary schools performed better than younger students with conduct disorders who attended primary schools.
 This is not in line with the literature: research shows that the transition to a new learning environment results in a decline in achievement, mainly as a result of the steep rise in the level of educational requirements and higher standards set by the division and secondary schools (Wampler, Munsch, & Adam, 2002), as these may have a negative impact on the student’s achievement (Silverthorn, DuBois, & Crombie, 2005).

 Conclusions and Implications